gregnrobinson/slack-api-examples/README.md

     - channels:read
     - channels:history
     - users:read
+    - users:read.email
+    - users:profile.read

 2. Copy the *Bot User OAuth Token* that starts with `xoxb-` and store it somewhere secure.
 This will be used to authenticate to to the Slack REST API.

+3. Change the name, description and add an icon image to describe

 3. Install the application to the workspace.
 ## Create User Token